 Campus closings during periods of extremely adverse weather shall be authorized by the President or designee.
-Students will be informed via text message on the alert system.
+Students will be informed via text message on the Emergency Alert System.
 Closings will also be posted on the college website and all social media outlets.